Darrell Power

 Darrell Power (born June 3, 1968) is a Canadian musician, singer, songwriter, music producer, and former member of Canadian folk rock band Great Big Sea (1993–2003).
 He is a guest host of VOCM Nightline and Open Line.
 Power currently works as a substitute teacher.
-He lives in downtown St. John's, Newfoundland.
+He lives in downtown St. John's, Newfoundland and Labrador, Canada.

 Education

 Power grew up in Outer Cove and attended Gonzaga High School.
 He later attended Memorial University of Newfoundland, where he met the other members of Great Big Sea.
 All the members of the group were pursuing English degrees at the time.

 A devoted lifelong learner, Power was named Memorial University's 1999 Alumni of the Year, along with his bandmates.

 Musical career

 Great Big Sea

 Great Big Sea played its first official gig on March 11, 1993, opening for the Irish Descendants at Memorial University of Newfoundland in St. John's, Newfoundland.
 The founding band members included Doyle (vocals, guitar, bouzouki, mandolin), Séan McCann (vocals, bodhrán, guitar, tin whistle), Power (vocals, bass, guitar, bones), and Bob Hallett (vocals, fiddle, accordion, mandolin, concertina, bouzouki, whistles, bagpipes).
 The formation and growth of the band has been written about extensively by Doyle in his memoirs Where I Belong and A Newfoundlander in Canada.

 After the release of their initial self-titled album Great Big Sea, the band was signed by Warner Music Canada to record their second album Up, which went 4× Platinum.
 Their next effort, Play, went 3× Platinum.
 Turn and Sea of No Cares also went Platinum on the Warner label.
 Sea of No Cares achieved number one status on Canadian charts.
 The Great Big DVD and CD, recorded live in Ottawa, went 3× Platinum.
 Subsequent efforts went Gold, as did the twentieth-anniversary greatest hits collection XX and the live concert CD Road Rage.
 The band toured nearly constantly for the band's first several years, sometimes traveling as many as 300 days a year, including tours in the United States and Europe.

 Power retired from Great Big Sea in 2003 to spend more time with his family.
 He has since made guest appearances with the 7 Deadly Sons at the Newfoundland and Labrador Folk Festival and with Great Big Sea at Torbay 250.